armory/docs/content/en/docs/armory-agent/agent-troubleshooting.md

 export GRPC_GO_LOG_SEVERITY_LEVEL=info GRPC_GO_LOG_VERBOSITY_LEVEL=2
 ```

-Then run the `curl` command to see the verbose output:
+Then run the `grpcurl` command to see the verbose output:

 ```
-grpcurl -v -insecure <your-grpc-endpoint>:<port> list
+grpcurl -v <your-grpc-endpoint>:<port> list
 ```

+Use `-plaintext` or `-insecure` depending on whether your endpoint is configured for TLS.

 ## Networking Requirements